 We can start with adding sessions hosts to the designated host pool.

 Go to your host pool that was previously configures with shared images (SIG) as source.

 Click on + Add

 Note: We are adding extra machines to the host pool.
 Make sure to put the older versions in drain mode, or remove them to make sure new user sessions are logging on to the new image version.

-Click on Virtual Machines > > Enter in the Number of VMs to add/update to the host pool (based on the new image – it’s greyed out but it will use the > latest version out of the My images / or shared image gallery – that’s why the numbering and latest setting is so > important while creating the host pool). > > Select your Azure Virtual Network (VNET) and AD join service account credentials.
+Click on Virtual Machines

+Enter in the Number of VMs to add/update to the host pool (based on the new image – it’s greyed out but it will use the latest version out of the shared image gallery – that’s why the numbering and latest setting is so important while creating the host pool).

+Select your Azure Virtual Network (VNET) and AD join service account credentials.